FaradayInstitution/redox_descriptors/README.md

 	- DOS data and plots produced by [sumo](https://github.com/SMTG-UCL/sumo) (`*dos.dat`,`dos.pdf`).
 	- config files for sumo DOS plotting code (`custom_colors.conf`, `custom.mplstyle`).
 - `matplotlibrc` - Matplotlib config file used to generate plots (set `text.usetex: False` if LaTeX not installed).

+# Requirements
+To run the jupyter notebooks, you will need the Python packages Scipy, Numpy, Matplotlib and Pymatgen.
+Pymatgen depends on the rest so just `pip install pymatgen`.